-In this day and age, email is the most common medium of scoring a goal ermm…I mean sending a message – especially in the B2B world.
-However, a common problem salespeople and marketers face is email deliverability – which in simple terms refers to how likely it is that your email will be delivered to the receivers inbox.
-Email deliverability check enables marketers and SDRs to estimate the likelihood of their email campaigns reaching their prospects/subscribers inbox.
+A common problem SDRs and marketers face is email deliverability – which in simple terms refers to how likely it is that your email will be delivered to the recipient’s inbox.

 Additionally, email deliverability check includes the content of your email; whether it is relevant to the sender and the subject line: remember you the aim is to get the recipient to open your email.